wormhole-foundation/wormhole-docs/tutorials/messaging/cross-chain-contracts.md

 - Configuration files and ABI JSON files for easy deployment and interaction:

     - **`chains.json`** - configuration file that stores key information for the supported TestNets, including the Wormhole relayer addresses, RPC URLs, and chain IDs.
-You likely won’t need to modify this file unless you’re working with different networks
+You likely won't need to modify this file unless you're working with different networks

 ### Important Setup Steps